obstacle-navigation/obstacle_navigation/README.md

 This node reads data from '/camera/depth/image' and publishes to '/obsnav/depth_blobs/threshold' and '/obsnav/depth_blobs/blobs'.

 To start this node, run
-    rosrun obstacle_navigation depth_blobs
+<pre><code>rosrun obstacle_navigation depth_blobs</code></pre>

-By default, '/obsnav/depth_blobs/threshold' show the depth threshold image for objects within 1 meter of the Kinect sensor.
-As of now, this can only be changed by modifying the 'depth_blobs.cpp' source code and recompiling.
+The topic '/obsnav/depth_blobs/threshold' displays a depth threshold image.
+By default, it shows objects between 0 and 1 meters of the Kinect sensor.
+As of now, this range can only be changed by modifying the 'depth_blobs.cpp' source code and recompiling.
 The variables 'slice_count' and 'slice_size' in lines 16 and 17 determine the number of depth slices and their precision.
 The slice that is displayed to '/obsnav/depth_blobs/threshold' is chosen in line 182.

 Information about the largest blob in each slice can be found in the topic '/obsnav/depth_blobs/blobs', which uses a custom blobs message.